 Before we discuss the details of disc desiccation and degenerative disc disease, let’s first look at some basic spinal anatomy for a better understanding of the spine’s structure and function as a whole.

 The spine performs many important functions.
-It allows us to maintain straight and upright posture, facilitates flexible movement, provides the body with structure and support, protects the spinal cord, and works in tandem with the brain to form the central nervous system (CNS).
+It allows us to maintain a straight and upright posture, facilitates flexible movement, provides the body with structure and support, protects the spinal cord, and works in tandem with the brain to form the central nervous system (CNS).

 The spine has a complex structure, and its overall health and biomechanics are dependent upon the health of its individual parts and natural curvatures.

 The spine has three main sections, each with its own characteristic and healthy spinal curvature: cervical (neck), thoracic (middle and upper back), and lumbar (lower back).
 The curvatures of the spine give it strength, flexibility, and help to evenly distribute mechanical stress.